 - b.
 Online Exercises including Reading Responses.
 These are short written reflection assignments on Canvas. - c.
 3 Performance Diaries, all due on Canvas Sundays at 11:59 pm.
 You must attend all three of the following: Spring Awakening, Sonnets for an Old Century, and Spring Dance, all produced by the Sonoma State Dept. of Theatre Arts & Dance.
 Free tix at https://theatreartsanddance.sonoma.edu/stage - d.
 1 GMC Performance Diary.
-You must attend one of the following and respond to a written prompt: • Quetzal -- Thurs, March 11 at 7 pm (available on-demand for 48 hours from that time) - Quetzal -- Thurs, March 11 at / pm (available on-demand for 48 hours from that time) $C{1} = C{2} + C{3}$ (in Thurs, Appl 1 at 7 pm (available on-demand for 48 hours from that time) - Clear Creek Creative Thurs, April 1 at 7 pm (available on-demand for 48 hours from that time) - Michael Mwenso's Black Music Series, Episode 5: Our Own Journeys Thursday, April 8 at 7 pm (available on-demand for 48 hours from that time) - Instructor must request your free tix for GMC shows.
+You must attend one of the following and respond to a written prompt: - o Quetzal -- Thurs, March 11 at 7 pm (available on-demand for 48 hours from that time) - o Clear Creek Creative Thurs, April 1 at 7 pm (available on-demand for 48 hours from that time) - o Michael Mwenso's Black Music Series, Episode 5: Our Own Journeys Thursday, April 8 at 7 pm (available on-demand for 48 hours from that time) - Instructor must request your free tix for GMC shows.
 We will make a ticket request list in class.